DFE-Digital/tra-digital-design-history/app/posts/trs-console/2024-02-21-recording-changes-to-mandatory-qualifications.md

 The event does not show the new details for the qualification because that will appear in the record.

+We show details of the qualification before the change so that users can:

+- track the changes to a qualification
+- use the details to edit the qualification again if it was changed by mistake

 ### Deleting a mandatory qualification

 The event created when a mandatory qualification is deleted shows:

-- who changed the qualification
+- who deleted the qualification
-- when they changed it
+- when they deleted it
-- the data which was deleted
+- the details of the qualification which was deleted
 - the reason for the deletion, including any additional details
 - a link to the evidence for why the qualification was deleted

+We show details of the qualification before the deletion so that users can:

+- track the changes to a qualification
+- use the details to create a new qualification if it was deleted by mistake